BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Introduction

-To bridge this gap, we propose \textbf{BrepLLM}, the first large language model framework for directly understanding Brep (Figure~\ref{fig:brepllm_interaction}).
-BrepLLM employs a two-stage training pipeline, consisting of \textbf{Cross-modal Alignment Pre-training} and \textbf{Multi-stage LLM Fine-tuning} (Figure~\ref{fig:framework}).
-In the cross-modal alignment stage, we introduce an adaptive UV sampling strategy that converts Breps into graph representation.
-We then design BrepEncoder, a hierarchical architecture that jointly extracts local geometric features of faces, edges, and topological features, which are then globally aggregated to produce a representation.
-We then employ a CLIP-style contrastive learning strategy~\cite{clip} to align the global representation produced by BrepEncoder with the frozen CLIP text encoder (ViT-L/14), thereby constructing a unified geometry–language embedding space.
+To bridge this gap, we propose \textbf{BrepLLM}, the first large language model framework for directly understanding B-rep (Figure~\ref{fig:brepllm_interaction}).
+BrepLLM employs a two-stage training pipeline, consisting of \textbf{Cross-modal Alignment Pre-training} and \textbf{Two-stage LLM Fine-tuning} (Figure~\ref{fig:framework}).
+In the cross-modal alignment stage, we introduce an adaptive UV sampling strategy that converts B-reps into graph representation.
+We design BrepEncoder, a hierarchical architecture that jointly extracts local geometric features of faces, edges, and topological features, which are then globally aggregated to produce a representation.
+We then employ a CLIP-style contrastive learning strategy~\cite{clip} to align the global representation produced by BrepEncoder with the frozen CLIP text encoder (ViT-L/14)~\cite{radford2021learningtransferablevisualmodels}, thereby constructing a unified geometry–language embedding space.

-In the LLM fine-tuning stage, we integrate the pretrained BrepEncoder into a large language model and adopt a three-stage progressive alignment training strategy.
-First, we leverage the prior knowledge of 2D vision–language models (2D-LLMs) to establish an initial alignment between Brep and text.
-Then, we perform a LoRA-based fine-tuning to integrate Brep representations into the LLM's semantic space.
-Finally, we introduce a Mixture-of-Query Experts (MQE) mechanism to enhance the model’s capacity to capture geometric diversity, enabling deep semantic understanding and fine-grained geometric reasoning over Breps.
+In the LLM fine-tuning stage, we integrate the pretrained BrepEncoder into a large language model and adopt a two-stage progressive alignment strategy.
+We first leverage the alignment priors of 2D vision–language models (2D-VLMs) to establish an initial correspondence between B-reps and text.
+We then perform LoRA-based fine-tuning to incorporate B-rep representations into the LLM’s semantic space.
 Furthermore, we construct the \textbf{Brep2Text} dataset, comprising 269,444 high-quality Brep–language pairs.
-This dataset is designed to serve as a large-scale benchmark for training and evaluating models on Brep-centric language understanding tasks.
+This dataset serves as a large-scale benchmark for training and evaluating models on B-rep-centric language understanding and reasoning tasks.

-Our key contributions are as follows: \begin{itemize} \item We propose \textbf{BrepLLM}, the first framework that enables large language models to directly parse and reason over raw Brep models. \item We introduce an adaptive UV sampling strategy and a hierarchical BrepEncoder to model geometry and topology, enabling multi-granularity feature representation. \item We propose a three-stage strategy to adapt 2D-LLMs priors for the Brep domain, culminating in a Residual-MQE for robust geometric perception.
+Our key contributions are as follows: \begin{itemize} \item We propose BrepLLM, the first framework that enables large language models to directly parse and reason over native B-rep models. \item We introduce an adaptive UV sampling strategy and a hierarchical BrepEncoder to model geometry and topology, producing multi-granularity representations over faces, edges, and their connectivity. \item We adopt a progressive alignment strategy that transfers alignment priors from 2D-VLMs and gradually integrates B-rep geometric features into the semantic space of large language models via LoRA-based fine-tuning.